SevenShepherd/SevenShepherd.github.io/_posts/2022-09-10-the-best-bible.markdown

 <span style="font-style:Italic;font-size:26px;">Primary Selection</span>

-- The [***The Legacy Standard Bible (LSB)***](https://lsbible.org/) has secured the position of *Primary Bible*, which is very important and must adhere to every aforementioned litmus test.
+- The [***Legacy Standard Bible (LSB)***](https://lsbible.org/) has secured the position of *Primary Bible*, which is very important and must adhere to every aforementioned litmus test.
 After reviewing 62 Bible versions I have concluded that the *The Legacy Standard Bible* is the closest to the original autograph while retaining every feature I could want personally.
 The LSB is an update to the NASB '95 & '77, which were already considered by scholars as the most accurate.
 The LSB succeeds where the NASB '20 fails.

 <!-- <span style="font-style:Italic;font-size:26px;">Alternate Primary Bible Selections</span> -->